This post looks at tag questions and how to use them correctly.

 - You can start on Monday, can’t you?

-In all cases, you’re being asked if you can start on Monday, but there are differences in meaning.
+In all cases, the interviewer is asking you if you can start on Monday, but there are differences in meaning.

 Can you start on Monday?